nbren12/personal-website/content/post/2021-version-pinning.md

 (I love learning new tools), but I try to give appropriate context and stress common themes.

-Like many newer computing platforms (e.g. Web 2.0), the scientific python ecosystem is powerful, but there is constant churn in the underyling code ecosystem.
+Like many newer computing platforms (e.g. Web 2.0), the scientific python ecosystem is powerful, but there is constant churn in the underlying code ecosystem.
 Marquee packages like [pandas] and [xarray] are constantly being improved---and sometimes broken.
 For example, pandas finally issued a major release (v1.0.0) in July, a crowning achievement...which happened to break [xarray](https://github.com/pydata/xarray/issues/3736), a bug which was fixed in v1.0.1.
 It's not just python.
-For example, I first setup this blog a couple years ago with [hugo](https://gohugo.io/), and forgot what version I used and didn't take any notes.
+For example, I first set up this blog a couple of years ago with [hugo](https://gohugo.io/) and forgot what version I used and didn't take any notes.
-When I started writing this post, I installed hugo on my new desktop, and...promptly hit obscure error messages.
+When I started writing this post, I installed Hugo on my new desktop, and...promptly hit obscure error messages.
-Turns out my blog is compatible with v0.55 of hugo, but not v0.68...go figure.
+Turns out my blog is compatible with v0.55 of Hugo, but not v0.68...go figure.
-These tedious errors which break working code are extremely frustrating, and can be very challenging to debug.
+These tedious errors which break working code are frustrating and challenging to debug.

-In this way, the open source ecosystem presents some challenges to scientific reproducibility that did not exist in more stable proprietary environments.
+In this way, the open-source ecosystem presents some challenges to scientific reproducibility that did not exist in more stable proprietary environments.
 To be honest, I expect the typical scientist using MATLAB will be able to reproduce their computational experiments in 5 years without much work.
-They likely don't use many external packages, and stick to the APIs available in their platform.
+They likely don't use any external packages, and stick to the APIs available in their platform.
 On the other hand, even experienced python users might not know how to insulate their projects from the maelstrom of open source development---and may not even understand the need.
 I know I didn't until a few months ago.
 Also, experienced python users are often more likely to seek out bleeding-edge software.
-Hopefully this motivates you to develop a strategy for managing dependencies in your software projects.
+Hopefully, this motivates you to develop a strategy for managing dependencies in your software projects.

 You should especially fear the dependencies of your dependencies, known as *transitive dependencies*.
-For instance, we were using the [scikit-image] library for simple image processing for months succesfully, when suddenly our code broke because a dependency of scikit-image called "pooch" issued a buggy release.
+For instance, we were using the [scikit-image] library for simple image processing for months successfully, when suddenly our code broke because a dependency of scikit-image called "pooch" issued a buggy release.
 Seriously, what is pooch?
-Perhaps the most famous example is the chaos that ensued when a disgruntled developer removed [a trivial 17-line function](https://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/) from javascripts package manager, breaking crucial web infrastructure like Facebook's React.
+Perhaps the most famous example is the chaos that ensued when a disgruntled developer removed [a trivial 17-line function](https://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/) from javascript's package manager, breaking crucial web infrastructure like Facebook's React.
 Dependencies also have copyright implications.
 If you depend on open-source code released with a copyleft license like [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html) you may not be able to release your software with a more permissive license.[^6]
-Additional dependencies also decreases the security of your code by increasing "surface-area" open to attack.
+Additional dependencies also  the security of your code by increasing "surface-area" open to attack.
 Clearly dependency management needs to account for transitive dependencies.